Unit 5: WordPress Installation and Customization

 Though we want you to eventually create a self-hosted WordPress installation, for now let's have you create a hosted option for this exercise.

-1. Create a WordPress hosted account at www.wordpress.com.
-To do so, click “Get Started” on the top right corner of the website, and follow the prompts.
+- Create a WordPress hosted account at www.wordpress.com.
+To do so, click "Get Started" on the top, right-hand corner of the website, and follow the prompts to create a new account.